MykolaSainiuk/pysaka/README.md

 ## Does not do what I want

 So open an issue on github and I will code it for you if it makes sense.

+## Known difficulties

+Jest + EMS aren't frieds.
+It forces you to run your deps as CJS.
+If you face issues running `pysaka` via Jest, use `PYSAKALOGGER_FILE_EXT=cjs` node env var.